 Covid-19 City streets

-The delivery of our transport recovery plan is underway, designed to ensure the gradual and safe return of people who live, work and visit the Square Mile by walking, cycling or through the managed use of public transport.
+Our transport recovery plan is designed to ensure the gradual and safe return of people who live, work and visit the Square Mile by walking, cycling or through the managed use of public transport.

 Have your say